 Counsel for the defence will then open his/her case, and then follow the same procedure for calling the witness and leading evidence in chief.
-Accordingly, counsel for the prosecution/plaintiff will then cross-examine the defence witness.

 Once both counsel have led their evidence in chief, and each have cross examined the respective witnesses, counsel for the defence will give his/her closing address.